Tachyon-Sonics/ChaosCastle/README.md

     - They have much more animation (sprites).
 The original game was limited to 256 sprites, I raised this limitation to 1024 in the Java version and took advantage of it in the new levels.
 Believe it or not, this changes the gameplay in a significant way.
     - They feature much better procedural generation algorithms.
 At the old times I wrote the original version for the Amiga computers, I remember being quite frustrated by the results, most levels did not feel "random" enough.
 - A real ending
+- Improve assignment to weapons to keys / buttons.
+Ideally a popup-panel should appear when you get a power bonus, to choose the weapon and to assign a key or button.
 - Replace all the sounds with high quality versions, for instance from the freesounds site.
 - Create a Java rendering engine that uses RGB colors so it can be hardware accelerated.
 This will probably involve changes in the original portable part of the game code to preserve the color animations.
 - Improve the Modula-2 to Java translator that was used to create this Java port.